 Mount Elliott’s wealth was in the upper zone with enough ore for five years of mining.
 Beyond that was lower grade sulphide ore and Corbauld needed a central treatment plant to make it pay.
-But Mt Elliott and Hampden could not agree on merger terms and remained fiercely competitive in gobbling up nearby smaller mines.
+Mt Elliott and Hampden could not agree on merger terms and remained fiercely competitive gobbling up nearby smaller mines.

 In 1912 Mount Elliott bought up the Hampden Consols mine on their rival’s boundary with its large deposit of sulphur, iron and copper which made it an ideal smelting mixture.
-Every week the trains loaded with Consols ore under the nose of the Hampden plant despatched it 30km south to Mt Elliott.
-In 1913 the Consols mine caught fire and the loss hit the company hard when its rich reserve was rapidly depleting.
-After a workers’ strike against contract rates, Mt Elliott closed for seven weeks putting 900 out of work.
+Every week trains loaded with Consols ore under the nose of the Hampden plant despatched it 30km south to Mt Elliott.
+In 1913 Consols mine caught fire and the loss hit the company hard when its rich reserve was rapidly depleting.
+After a strike against contract rates, Mt Elliott closed for seven weeks putting 900 out of work.

 The London-based owners bought up nearby Mount Oxide, Great Australia, Dobbyn and Crusader mines.
-The First World War sent the copper price through the roof so the poorer ore of Mt Elliott became profitable.
+The First World War sent the copper price soaring so the poorer ore of Mt Elliott became profitable.
 The company deepened the mine, improved the smelter and bought a fire refinery south of Townsville.
 In 1917 they doubled the length of the furnace to smelt a larger tonnage of low grade ore.

-Living costs were high in Selwyn, amenities were few and the possibility of strikes were always high as was flash flooding in summer.
+Living costs were high in Selwyn, amenities were few and the possibility of strikes were always high as was summer flash flooding.
 By 1918 Hampden Kuridala had eclipsed it in prosperity yet Mt Elliott continue to make a profit.
 Corbauld laid a post-war master plan for it to become a world class “copper camp”.
 But rapidly falling copper prices put paid to those plans.
 Mt Elliott re-opened in 1919 after a Christmas strike but within two months were forced to dismiss 650 workers.
 They left for the coast never to return.
 The smelters never re-opened.

 “The blast of the mine whistle was not heard in the valley again,” Blainey wrote in 1960.
 “All that now remains of Mount Elliott are ransacked smelters, a railway siding, a post office in a creaking tin shed and one house.”
-By 1961 the railway closed over graziers’ objections there were no worthwhile roads in the area.
+By 1961 the railway closed despite graziers’ objections there were no worthwhile roads in the area.
 Now even the post office and shed are gone and nothing remains of Selwyn except a cemetery.
 The roads remain poor.
 However Mount Elliott remains a working mine and the old mine was added to the Queensland Heritage Register in 2011 for its “potential to provide important information on aspects of Queensland’s history particularly early copper smelter practices and technologies, the full range of activities peripheral to those base operations and, importantly, the people who lived and worked in this complex historic mining landscape”.